Yuki2718/adblock/README.md

 ### ublock-anti-whitelist.txt

-This is to counter unnecessary or too generic whitelists which were not addressed or won't be addressed by the maintainer.
+This is to counter unnecessary or too generic allowlists which were not addressed or won't be addressed by the maintainer.
 Only for advanced user as it can cause problems.

 ### ublock-dynamic-rules-mob.txt